Alezy80/SIC2KeePass/README.md

 - Copy the plugin file into the **KeePass** directory (where the KeePass.exe is) or a subdirectory of it.
 - Restart **KeePass** in order to load the new plugin.

 In other words, to "install" a plugin you simply need to copy it somewhere into the **KeePass** directory.
+If you have plugin loading errors in Linux you may need to install the **Mono** runtime, e.g in Ubuntu based distros please install package `mono-complete` or see [instructions](https://www.mono-project.com/download/stable/#download-lin) for your distro.

 To "uninstall" a plugin, delete the plugin files.